mmbman/Katagiri/annotated-fukanzazengi.md

 #### Annotations by Kikan Michael Howard

-#### Updated May 11, 2025
+#### Updated May 13, 2025

-Katagiri Roshi discussed *Fukanzazengi* – Zen Master Dōgen’s “Universal Recommendation for Zazen” – in many of his talks.
+Katagiri Roshi discussed *Fukanzazengi*, Zen Master Dōgen’s “Universal Recommendation for Zazen,” in many of his talks.
 On this page, I go through *Fukanzazengi* line-by-line and add notes and links to talks where Katagiri Roshi discussed the line or lines in question.
-This is very much a work in progress; I will update this page as I transcribe talks and find additional references.

 The text annotated here is the [Sōtōshū translation of *Fukanzazengi* (external link)](https://www.sotozen.com/eng/zazen/advice/fukanzanzeng.html), which is used by many English-speaking Zen centers.
 Alternative translations by Katagiri Roshi are provided where they are available.
+(No single English translation of *Fukanzazengi* should be taken as authoritative.
+For a comparison of six English translations of *Fukanzazengi*, see [“Fukanzazengi: 6 translations” (external link)](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf).)

-No single English translation of *Fukanzazengi* should be taken as authoritative.
-For a comparison of six English translations of *Fukanzazengi*, see [“Fukanzazengi: 6 translations” (external link)](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf).
+This is very much a work in progress; I will update this page as I transcribe talks and find additional references.

 ---

-> ### *Fukanzazengi*
+### *Fukanzazengi*

 > The way is originally perfect and all-pervading.
 How could it be contingent on practice and realization?